shakfu/py-js/FAQ.md

 For (2), this is just a location that's searched automatically with `load`, `read`, and `execfile` messages so it can contain dependent files.

-For (3), this is just setting that is done at the patch level so it should be straightforward.
+For (3), this is just a setting that is done at the patch level so it should be straightforward.
 As mentioned, the extra pythonpath is currently only set at object creation.
-It should be updated when changed but this is something on the todo list.
+It should be updated when it's changed but this is something on the todo list.

 ## Specific Python package Compatibility